Karol-Puchala/Karol-Puchala/README.md

 - 👋 Hi, I’m @Murcielago95
 - 👀 I’m interested in bioinformatic, data sciences, python, R, C# and genetic.
-- 🌱 I’m currently learning python and C#
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by mail: karol.puchala2@gmail.com

 <!---